Protecting Our Watershed

 - Don't wash lawn and yard clippings into the street and drains.
 The excess phosphorous and nitrogen are too much for the natural stream to handle and are harmful to wildlife.

-- Do not (even temporarily) store landscape materials in the street or sidewalk; rock, mulch and soil should be delivered and placed on your driveway.
+- Keep streets clear of landscaping materials.
+Do not (even temporarily) store landscape materials in the street or sidewalk; rock, mulch and soil should be delivered and placed on your driveway.

-- Clean up automotive and chemical spills using dry clean up methods.
+- Clean up automotive and chemical spills.
+Keep vehicles in good condition to minimize drips and cheln up chemcial spills using dry clean up methods.
 One drop of oil can pollute one million drops of water.

 - Dispose of fats, oils and grease in the trash can.
 Landfills are equipped to handle these materials.
 Freeze them for easier disposal.

 - Make sure trash is in the trash can.
 Keep trash can lids closed, secure loads in open vehicles, and pick up litter in the streets to minimize litter scattered by wind or rain.
 Sweep and dispose of waste in a trash can instead of using a water hose to clean driveways and sidewalks.

-- Unused or leftover latex paint can be dropped off at some area paint retailers for reuse.
+- Properly dispose of paint.
+Unused or leftover latex paint can be dropped off at some area paint retailers for reuse.
 Dried out water-based latex paint can be safely and legally disposed of in regular household garbage.
 Mixing the paint with kitty litter, concrete-mix, or soil will help speed the drying process.
 Empty or dried-out cans of paint can be discarded in the trash if the lids are removed.

 If you see illegal or accidental dumping, please contact our Stormwater Hotline at 720-733-2235 as soon as possible.